katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 ~~~
 {: .source}

-Save that as `Dockerfile` in your working directory and build the new container image with:
+Create a new working directory and save these lines as `Dockerfile` in it.
+Then, in that directory, build the new container image with:

 ~~~
 docker build --tag my-new-image .